spranay007/CudaMerge/README.md

-# projectThree.cpp
-# convolutionTexture.cu
-# convolutionTexture_common.h
-# convolutionTexture_gold.cpp
+# CudaMerge.cu

-The goal of this project is to implement a convolution routine using texture and shared memory in CUDA
+The goal of this project is to implement merge sort algorithm using shared memory in CUDA to make the sorting process faster

 ## Platform
 Project created on Windows X64